50 Best Places to Travel in December

 Winter in Alaska is the ideal time to experience the aurora borealis, also known as the Northern Lights.
 The short days leave enough time to pet and feed reindeer, while the long nights call for stargazing or aurora chasing!

 Just imagine how peaceful lounging in a cozy rental cabin by the fireplace can be after spending time bundled up outdoors.
 For added serenity, try soaking in the warm waters of Chena Hot Springs near Fairbanks.
-Visiting Alaska during winter will be an experience you’ll treasure!
+Visiting Alaska during the winter season will be an experience you’ll treasure!
 (Natasha of Om Shanti Adventure)

 Located in eastern Pennsylvania’s Lehigh Valley about an hour north of Philadelphia, Bethlehem has been celebrating the holiday season since it was founded on Christmas Eve in 1741 by a sect of Christians known as Moravians.